FOEDI/T8Loadouts/README.md

 - Copy the content of one of the subdirectory from the ``saves`` directory to ``game_directory/player/bnet-xxxxx/`` and replace everything. (you can change loadout by closing the game and replacing the file with an other preset)
 - Start the game using the ``BlackOps4.exe`` and enjoy!

+> if you want you can do an unlock all using gsc, so you can edit calling cards, etc.

 > in case you want to play online using official servers you will need to remove the d3d11.dll from the game directory.

 ## Special thanks